xtuml/mc/doc/notes/51_fx_int.md

 6.2.10  fx.class.extent.c
 6.2.11  fx_class.extent.c
 6.2.12  t.domfacade.c
-6.3     Upgrade archetypes to the 4.1.6 of the model compiler.
+6.3     Upgrade archetypes to the 4.1.6 version of the model compiler.
-6.3.1   We could wait and stay on 4.1.0.
-However, the longer we wait to
-        upgrade the more difficult it will be.
-6.3.2   There are several performance enhancements and bug fixes in the
+6.3.1   There are several performance enhancements and bug fixes in the
         version 4.1.6 archetypes.
 6.4     Correct and update the schema (xtumlmc_schema.sql).
 6.4.1   Two classes were modified in the schema that are part of the
         xtUML metamodel.
 In the past, we allowed modification of the xtUML metamodel.
 Now, we do not allow this.
-It is required to update the "Extension" version of the class.
+It is required to update the "Extension" version of the classes.
 6.4.2   The modifications made to S_DT and O_OBJ were incorrect.
 Attributes
-        added were duplicates of attributes added to TE_DT and TE_CLASS.
+        added to O_OBJ were duplicates of attributes added to TE_CLASS.
+        Attributes added to S_DT need to use a marking class (TM_DTMACRO).
 6.4.3   Use only TE_DT and TE_CLASS in these extensions.
 Use TE_EE, TE_C,
         TE_BRG, TE_EE, RE_FILE, TE_PO and TE_STI as is.
 6.4.3.1 Add TM_DTMACRO, change marking to create it and update sys_populate